sathyarajagopal/chartswebapi/README.md

     docker system prune -a

 Congratulations!
-You've successfully created a small, independent Charts Microservice using ASP.NET Core Webapi that can be deployed and scaled using Docker containers.
+You've successfully created a small, independent ChartsWebAPI using ASP.NET Core Webapi that can be deployed and scaled using Docker containers.

 These are the fundamental building blocks to get an ASP.NET Core web api into a Docker container.